jcoupey/qfd-isochrone/README.md

 ### Dirty?

-We just use a bunch of points around _p_ on the map, whose pertinence is determined by OSRM requests.
+We just use a bunch of points around _p_ on the map, whose relevance is determined by OSRM requests.
 The real thing would be to get into the graph structure of the road network and perform some kind of deep search.